Heritage Language Symposium

 The Center for Global Studies has been proud to sponsor the UW STARTALK Heritage Language Symposium, an annual gathering of language teaching colleagues from the University of Washington and around the state for the purpose of discussing heritage language learning.

-Scroll down to explore the themes, agendas, slideshow presentations, and other resources from past symposia.
+Scroll down to explore upcoming events, as well as themes, agendas, presentations, and other resources from past symposia.

 KEYNOTE: Maria Carreira, PhD

 Emerita Professor of Spanish, California State University, Long Beach, and Co-Founder and Emerita Co-Director, National Heritage Language Resource Center, UCLA.